angularbuilders/angular-budget/README.md

 ## Credits

-Created by [Alberto Basalo](https://twitter.com/albertobasalo) to be used a sample in his Angular Courses.
+Created by [Alberto Basalo](https://twitter.com/albertobasalo) to be used as a sample in his Angular Courses.